 However, in light of the recent macro environment, we have entered an era of upheaval.

 The year 2020 began with, the Covid-19 pandemic which massively affected the entire world.
 It triggered a humanitarian crisis which was followed by major social and economic disruption.
 Business losses are immense, margins reduced, and usual physical channels and operations severely disrupted.
 According to the Organisation for Economic Co-operation and Development, the Euro area GDP is expected to plunge by 9% to 11.5% by the end of the year.

 Taking the impact of Covid-19 into consideration, the construction industry is still facing major challenges in the short term: projects slowing down or coming to a halt, stand-by payments, site closures, etc.

 However, in the long term, growth forecasts for the sector remain high.
-All the digital transformation initiatives are hard at work and standards crucial for the use of data for digital construction such as EN ISO 23386 and 87 (to be published in October) are arriving on schedule.
+All the digital transformation initiatives are hard at work and standards crucial for the use of data for digital construction, such as EN ISO 23386 and 87, have arrived on schedule.

 This crisis undoubtedly reveals a vision of a future world where digital technology has become the driving force behind every communication and interaction.
 In the last few months, we have seen individuals and industries migrating to digital technologies overnight and that makes us hopeful.

 If the pace of the pre-COVID-19 world was already frenetic, now the luxury of having time disappears.
 Perhaps you had already planned to start or complete the digital transformation of your organization, knowing that it would be necessary?
 Well, the right time to secure your place in the industry of tomorrow and differentiate yourself before, rather than after your competitors, is today.